stefanalytical/louisville-ev-locations/README.md

 In the simplest form, this project ingests, analyzes, and displays data.
 My goal was to merge CSV files and to scrape websites to create a new set of data that will give deeper meaning to the residents' votes.
 This allows one to better understand and visualize the desire for these new locations and to possibly find correlations between various variables.
 Ultimately, I wanted these questions answered:

 1. Did any zip codes receive substantially more than others?
-2. Did the vehicle thefts per zip code, age group, and income group in a zip code affect the number of votes received?
+2. Did the zip code population size, age group, and income group in a zip code affect the number of votes received?
 3. Did the correlation of specific variables in a zip code affect the number of votes?
 4. What were the top 10 zip codes in terms of votes received and did the vehicle theft to votes ratio play a role?
 5. When this data was visualized, what would it look like?